• Skip to primary navigation

 • Add the sugar and mix with a spoon until the sugar is well moistened.
 Continue to cream the frosting on medium high speed until light and fluffy.
 Scrape the sides of the bowl.

-• Add vanilla essence and continue beating until the icing becomes light and fluffy.
+• Add vanilla extract and continue beating until the icing becomes light and fluffy.

 • Color if you wish and use as desired.